 Research Activity at WIT

-Across the spectrum of research activity in WIT, a huge array of people are involved to ensure the Institute's performance with respect to winning research funding, attracting and guiding top postgraduate students, engaging with and collaborating with research bodies such as the Irish Research Council (IRC), Science Foundation Ireland (SFI), Fulbright Commission, and many others.
+Across the spectrum of research activity in WIT, a huge array of people are involved to ensure the Institute's performance with respect to winning research funding, attracting and guiding top postgraduate students, engaging with and collaborating with research bodies such as the Irish Research Council (IRC), Higher Education Authority (HEA), Science Foundation Ireland (SFI), Fulbright Commission, Health Service Executive (HSE), and many others.

 PDF Archived Versions

 Research Matters Issue 11 - Spring 2010

 Research Matters Issue 10 - Spring 2009

 Research Matters Issue 9 - Summer 2008